-2:24-25 24But to the rest of you in Thyatira, who do not hold this teaching, who have not learned what some call the deep things of Satan, to you I say, I do not lay on you any other burden.
-25Only hold fast what you have until I come.
+2:24-25 24But the rest of you in Thyatira-all who don't hold on to Jezebel's teaching, who haven't learned what are called the deep things of Satan-I won't burden you with anything else.
+25Just hold on to what you have until I come.

 The Son of God spoke more gently to those in Thyatira who had not accepted the doctrine of Jezebel.
 He promised these believers that they would not encounter any additional burden.
 This did not mean that they would never experience other struggles or tribulations but that they would not share in the consequences of those who embraced this heretical teaching.
 The Lord Jesus Christ encouraged those believers who had not known "the deep things of Satan" to persevere until His return.
-The meaning of "the deep things of Satan" is ambiguous, and its interpretation varies widely, but at the very least, it denotes the difficulty of escaping the snares of Satan's deceiving ways.
-A particular encouragement to this church is not only to those who overcome but also to those who remain faithful in the middle of the struggle.
-The Lord encouraged these believers to persist or "hold fast" to the faith that had been given to them, looking forward to the glorious return of the Lord (1 John 3:2-3).
+The meaning of "the deep things of Satan" is ambiguous, and its interpretation varies widely, but in the very least, it denotes the difficulty of escaping the snares of Satan's deceiving ways.
+A particular encouragement to this church is not only to those who overcome but also to those who remain faithful in the midst of the struggle.
+The Lord encouraged these believers to persist or "hold on" to the faith that had been given to them, looking forward to the glorious return of the Lord (1 John 3:2-3).